 1. Fifty Shades of Grey by E.L.
 James

-This book was very talked-about upon release, many for being very unconventional.
-James’ “Fifty shades of grey” is for adults only because of the more than sensual scenes explored in the book.
+This book was very talked-about upon release, among many for being very unconventional.
+James’ “Fifty shades of grey” is for adults only because of the more sensual scenes explored in the book.
 The story is that of Ana Steele, who meets the dashing Christian Grey at an interview, and they embark on a journey of sex, power, and control.
 The language in this book is quite colorful.
 The author uses a lot of adjectives to describe even the minutest things.
 It is handy for learning new and descriptive words.

 2. One for the Money by Janet Evanovich